Diving liveaboard in Thailand and Myanmar

 You may think that blackwater diving is dangerous, but once you are neutrally buoyant, it is surprisingly easy.
 You are floating mid-water and going with the current, so the water around you feels totally immobile, even on a blackwater drift dive.

-Diving Techniques to see more on your next Blackwater dive in the Andaman Sea
+Diving Techniques to see more on your next Blackwater dive in Thailand or Myanmar

 Rule Number 1: take it slow.
 Most species that you will encounter at night are more sensitive to movement.
 Approach them slowly or they will vanish!